022022/accessible-app/README.md

 * Burger menu is keyboard focusable.
 Button label and state are announced by screenreader

-* SPACEBAR or ENTER key on button expands the menu When menu is expanded, keyboard focus goes to the first item in the menu
+* SPACEBAR or ENTER key on button expands the menu.
+When menu is expanded, keyboard focus goes to the first item in the menu

-* TAB key navigates keyboard focus through commands Focus is trapped inside expanded menu, until user closes it or activates a menu link
+* TAB key navigates keyboard focus through commands.
+Focus is trapped inside expanded menu, until user closes it or activates a menu link

 * ESC key collapses the menu and return focus to button